proxmox/proxmox-yew-widget-toolkit-assets/scss/introduction.md

 - `--pwt-color-<name>`
 - `--pwt-color-on-<name>`

 We also call this a color scheme.
-As second pair, the `-container` variant, uses lighter colors.
+A second pair, the `-container` variant, uses lighter colors.

 - `--pwt-color-<name>-container`